Krakenos/BoIR-trueskill/README.md

 * [Mixed](https://github.com/Krakenos/BoIR-trueskill/blob/master/leaderboards/mixed_leaderboard.json)
   * This uses matchups from both seeded and unseeded, but seeded matchups are [weighted more](https://github.com/Krakenos/BoIR-trueskill/blob/master/leaderboard_creator.py#L10).

+Note that only players who have played in two or more tournaments will show up on the leaderboards.
+(This is to prevent inaccurate placings.)

 ## More Information

 * The scripts used are written in Python 3.6.1.